michelgrootjans/CanI/README.md

             filters.Add(new AuthorizeWithCanIFilter(new RedirectResult("/")));
         }
 </pre>
-Now each request is automatically filtered based on the content of the DemoAbilityConfigurator.
+Now each request is automatically filtered based on the content of the AbilityConfigurator.

 Features:
 ---------
 - Action-based authorization filter for http requests (mvc only at the moment)
-- Simple viewhelper to show/hide controls parts of the HTLM based on the authorization
+- Simple viewhelper to show/hide html based on the authorization
+- State based authorization
 - Contains a very simple demo project.
-Explore at leisure.
+Explore at leisure
-- State based authorization

 Roadmap:
 --------